Multiline Strategies¶

 Combine lines that start with leading whitespace.
 This matches Java stack traces and similar outputs where continuation lines are indented.

-of a block is not indented (for example, Traceback ...), combine strategies by
+If the first line of a block is not indented (for example, Traceback ...), combine strategies by

 preferring timestamp or switching to regex (see below) so the header line is